 On Campus learning allows you to learn in a traditional classroom environment.
 This form of learning gives you the opportunity to bounce ideas off your facilitator and others within your learning group.

-Training is delivered at our state of the art Salisbury Campus, South Brisbane.
+Training is delivered at our state of the art Beenleigh Campus.
 The Campus provides simulated work environments that provide dynamic and practical learning in a safe setting.
 Our knowledgeable trainers utilise the latest industry methods and equipment to prepare specialists for the future.

 Block release is a form of scheduled learning structure to support learners, employers and industry, to reinforce individual development.
 Block training typically consists of College attendance three times a year for two weeks each time Monday to Friday (7am –3pm).
 At apprenticeship commencement an individual training plan is developed for each apprentice.
 The duration of attendance may vary depending on the stage and the units of competency specified in the apprentices individual training plan.